GnomedDev/T2FanRD/README.md

 ![Image of fan curve graphs](https://user-images.githubusercontent.com/39993457/233580720-cfdaba12-a2d8-430c-87a2-15209dcfec6d.png)

 ### NixOS
+Find out how many fans you have (using lm_sensors for example, as in: `$ nix-shell -p lm_sensors --run "sensors | grep fan"`).

+Configure each fan with `services.t2fanrd.config.<name-of-fan>` using the options from the Standard configuration above.
+See the example declared with the option in the flake.

-Start the systemd service in your configuration with `services.t2fanrd.enable = true;`.
+Start the systemd service with `services.t2fanrd.enable = true;`.

-Configurations can configured the same as standard with the `services.t2fanrd.config`.